ntustison/LAMNrFlows/Manuscript/methods.md

 preferred.
 It is fast and works with very small batches.
 Barlow Twins is a strong default without negatives as agreement is maximized while features are decorrelated, which helps prevent collapse and promotes stability across batch sizes.
-VICReg is similar as Barlow Twinsbut separates invariance, variance, and covariance terms, providing explicit control over feature spread (variance floor) and redundancy (off-diagonal penalties).
+VICReg is similar as Barlow Twins but separates invariance, variance, and covariance terms, providing explicit control over feature spread (variance floor) and redundancy (off-diagonal penalties).
 InfoNCE performs best when reliable positives and plentiful negatives can be formed (larger batches or a